 IBS and Exercise

-People with IBS may not feel like exercising, especially when symptoms flare up.
-But physical activity can help digestion, reduce stress, and induce an overall feeling of well-being.
-Opt for low-impact activities at first that won't jar the digestive tract, and use the bathroom before you start.
-Be sure to discuss your plans with your doctor first.
+Even though you may not feel like exercising, especially when your symptoms flare up, it’s still good for you.
+Physical activity can help with digestion, reduce stress, and improve your mood.Go for low-impact activities at first that won't jar the digestive tract, and use the bathroom before you start.

 IBS: Long-Term Prognosis

-IBS is a chronic condition, and patients may experience quieter periods followed by flare-ups.
-Keeping a personal diary of food, feelings, and symptoms can help uncover hidden triggers when people are first diagnosed -- and if IBS begins to interfere with daily life again.
-Over time, the symptoms of IBS typically do not get worse.
+Irritable bowel syndrome is an ongoing (chronic) condition.
+Your symptoms may calm down for periods of time and then flare up.
+Keep a personal diary of food, feelings, and symptoms -- that can help you uncover hidden triggers when you're first diagnosed, and if IBS begins to interfere with your daily life again.
+Over time, the symptoms typically do not get worse.
 IBS is not life-threatening and does not lead to more serious conditions, such as inflammatory bowel disease or cancer.